precice/tutorials/flow-over-heated-plate-partitioned-flow/README.md

 The test case is two-dimensional and uses a serial-implicit coupling with Quasi-Newton acceleration for the fluid-fluid coupling.
 The CHT coupling between the solid and the fluid2 participant is changed to serial-explicit because it does not make sense numerically to have multiple serial-implicit schemes. (see also [here](https://precice.org/configuration-coupling-multi.html))

 The flow partitioning is done with the fluid-fluid module of the [preCICE OpenFOAM adapter](https://www.precice.org/adapter-openfoam-overview.html).
 Because we use buoyantPimpleFoam we have to tell the adapter that the coupled pressure has the name `p_rgh`.
 The temperature is coupled at the fluid-solid interface by exchanging *Temperature* and *Heat-Flux*, at the fluid-fluid interface it is *FlowTemperature* and *FlowTemperatureGradient*.
+Note the difference in naming: *Temperature* is used for conjugate heat transfer and *FlowTemperature* for fluid-fluid coupling.

 ## Available solvers